Call for a Free Quote 01733 973 038

 Flexi-access drawdown differs from UFPLS, which is normally only available through your current provider, in that you have the flexibility of taking your tax free lump sum and being able to leave the balance invested, to provide an income and to pass on to your loved ones in the event of your death.

-Q3.
-How much income can I take from this plan?
+How much income can I take from drawdown?

 No. You don’t have to take an income if you don’t want to.
 So if you only want access to the tax free cash, this is possible.
 The balance will then be invested in one or more of the funds that are offered to you that are commensurate with your attitude to risk.